igemsoftware/USTC-Software2015/README.md

 ```
    Then you can open doc_build/doc/html/index.html to view the doc

+   A built doc exists in doc_build/backend_doc.zip, just use it for convenience.

 ### Rest API doc
 You can find it in the URI `/docs`